DevMountain/react-5-afternoon/README.md

 ## Instructions

 * Export default our router without making it a function.
+    * Now that our routes aren't exported in a function, we don't need to `return` anything.
+    * You will start getting errors coming from the props on the routes rendered elements once our routing is no longer a function, this is because they're no longer receiving information via parameters from the function and are now undefined.
 * Import `HashRouter` from `react-router-dom`.
     * Instead of using `Switch`, we're going to use `HashRouter` from `react-router-dom` to wrap our routes.
 (HashRouter uses the hash portion of our URL to keep our UI in sync with the URL when we change views).
 * Wrap routes in a div, HashRouter can only have one first level element, so we will nest our routes inside of the div.